Do you have enough?

 Spouse account

 If you work for one of our Participating Employers, your spouse could open an ElectricSuper Spouse Account.
-It means that they could take advantage of an account with no admin fees, they could access same great investment options you have access to, and they could apply for Death and Total and Permanent Disablement insurance.
+It means that they could take advantage of an account with no admin fees, they could access the same great investment options, and they could apply for Death and Total and Permanent Disablement insurance.

 Their current employer could also make their regular contributions to their new ElectricSuper Spouse Account, whatever industry they work in.